forge-engine/forge/README.md

 ---

-## What’s In The Box
+## What's In The Box

 - Simple, fast dependency injection container
 - Native PHP view engine with layouts and components
 - Modular structure (install only what you need)
 - Zero dependencies, zero magic
-- Built-in router, database, orm, configuration manager, and more
+- Built-in router, configuration manager, and core services
+- Pluggable capabilities system — capabilities are packed as modules
 - Module system with life cycle hooks
 - CLI for installing modules, project, scaffold commands etc.

+**Capabilities, not built-ins.** Database, ORM, authentication, storage — these aren't built into the kernel.
+They're capabilities you plug in via modules when you need them.
+The kernel stays lean.
+You stay in control.

 Everything is structured for clarity.
 No magic files.
 No guesswork.